 Hip Hop forms, contributors, political and historical contexts, and outstanding musical performers.
 Hip Hop's pre-history, early history, structure and culture, genres, and personalities, and its impacts on the music we listen to today.

-MUS 327 - History of Contemporary Music- World Music (3)
+MUS 327 - World Music (3)